 Canon G7 X Mark II versus Canon T6i

-The Canon PowerShot G7 X Mark II and the Canon EOS Rebel T6i (called Canon 750D in some regions) are two digital cameras that were revealed to the public, respectively, in February 2016 and February 2015.
+The Canon PowerShot G7 X Mark II and the Canon EOS Rebel T6i (labelled Canon 750D in some countries) are two digital cameras that were revealed to the public, respectively, in February 2016 and February 2015.
 The G7X Mark II is a fixed lens compact, while the T6i is a DSLR.
 The cameras are based on an one-inch (G7X Mark II) and an APS-C sensor.
 The G7X Mark II has a resolution of 20 megapixel, whereas the T6i provides 24 MP.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X Mark II has a lens build in, whereas the T6i is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the T6i and their specifications in the Canon EF Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.

 |Camera Body Specifications

 |Canon G7 X Mark II (⇒ rgt)||106 mm||61 mm||42 mm||319 g||265||no||2016||699||latest||check|

 |Canon T6i (⇒ lft)||132 mm||101 mm||78 mm||555 g||440||no||2015||749||discont.||check|